 - Issuing reminders of confidentiality obligations

-- Lower work productivity than usual
+- Lower work productivity

-- Acting like less of a team player than usual
+- Acting like less of a team player

-- Less interested in pleasing their manager than usual
+- Less interest in pleasing their manager

 - Less willing to commit to long-term timelines